 Packages contain different elements (packages too).
 A UML package establishes a namespace for specifying the context of a UML.
 A package defines what is known as an encapsulated namespace.
-When an element in one space needs to refer to an element in a different namespace, it has to specify both the name of the element it wants and the qualified name or pathname of the element (compare to file system analogy).
+When an element in one space needs to refer to an element in a different namespace, it has to specify both the name of the element it wants and the qualified name or pathname of the element.
 You provide the fully scoped name, for example, packageName::className